ktwilkinson1/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 ## What is SSL Termination?

-SSL termination means that NGINX Plus acts as the server-side SSL endpoint for connections with clients: it performs the decryption of requests and encryption of responses that backend servers would otherwise have to do.
-The operation is called termination because NGINX Plus closes the client connection and forwards the client data over a newly created, unencrypted connection to the servers in an upstream group.
-In release R6 and later, NGINX Plus performs SSL termination for TCP connections as well as HTTP connections.
+SSL terminations act as the server-side SSL endpoint for connections with clients.
+It decrypts requests and encrypts responses that backend servers would usually do.
+Termination is when NGINX Plus closes the client connection and forwards the client data over a new unencrypted connection to servers in an upstream group.
+NGINX plus R6 and later performs SSL termination for TCP connections as well as HTTP connections.

 ## Prerequisites